robhagemans/pcbasic/README.md

 #### Configuration ####
-If you run PC-BASIC from the command line (the '`C:\>` prompt' on Windows), you can supply options to change its behaviour.
-For example:

-`pcbasic PROGRAM.BAS` runs the program file named `PROGRAM.BAS` directly.
-`pcbasic --preset=tandy` starts with the emulation target set to Tandy GW-BASIC on a Tandy 1000.
-`pcbasic --preset=pcjr` starts with the emulation target set to Cartridge BASIC on an IBM PCjr.
-`pcbasic -h` shows all available command line options.

-If you prefer to run PC-BASIC from a GUI, you can set the required options in the configuration file instead.
-In the configuration file, use the long form of the command-line options and omit the preceding `--`.

-The configuration file is stored in the following location:
+You can supply options to change PC-BASIC's behaviour by editing the configuration file.
+If you install the Windows package, the installer will automatically create a shortcut to this file in the PC-BASIC start menu folder.
+The file can also be found in the following location:

 | OS         | Configuration file
 |------------|-------------------------------------------------------------------------